TheMisinformationGame/MisinformationGame/docs/Home.md

 ## Getting Started
 {:#getting-started}

-The number of configuration options that are available for the Misinformation Game may be intimidating.
-Therefore, if you are new to the tool, or you want to get a refresher, we recommend that you read our [Getting Started Guide](/GettingStarted).
+If you are new to the tool, or you would like a refresher on its use, we recommend that you read our [Getting Started Guide](/GettingStarted).
 This guide is a great place to learn the most important concepts for using the Misinformation Game effectively for your research.

 The paper
 [The (Mis)Information Game: A Social Media Simulator](https://psyarxiv.com/628wc/)